sledilnik/website/src/content/en/faq.md

 <details>
   <summary id=data-reliability>Are your data and visualizations reliable?</summary>

-Data is collected from verified public sources, which are listed in the [Resources tab](/en/sources).
+Data is collected from verified public sources, which are listed on the [Data page](/en/data).

 Sledilnik receives official data on COVID-19 directly from the Ministry of Health, the NIJZ (National Institute for Public Health), and other national health institutions.
 The Sledilnik team does not guarantee the accuracy of the original data and publishes solely data obtained from official sources or the media, but we do cross-check if all data is correct and consistent with the given source.